 In early 2000, a poll was opened for anyone who wished to participate in voting for their top destinations (from a list of over 200).
 From this list the Seven Wonders of the Modern-Day World were revealed.
 They are Petra (Jordan), Machu Picchu (Peru), Taj Mahal (Agra, India), The Roman Colosseum (Rome), Chichén Itzá (Mexico), Christ the Redeemer Statue (Brazil), and The Great Wall (China).

-Back in 2000, a campaign began to determine seven new world wonders.
-An online poll was open to anyone who wished to participate in voting for their top seven destinations out of a list of 200.
-It wasn’t until 2007 that the Seven Wonders of the Modern World were revealed.
-Each monument earned a deserved spot on the list—all seven are UNESCO World Heritage sites and some of the most visited places in the world.
+Each monument earned a deserved spot on the list—as all are UNESCO World Heritage sites and some of the most visited places in the world.
 Keep reading to learn about the new world wonders and why you should consider them for your next getaway!

 Pyramids of Giza (Egypt)

-Just added all of these incredible destinations to your bucket list?
-Book a tour and get ready to marvel at the wonder!
+Have just added all of these incredible destinations to your bucket list?
+Book a tour with us and get ready to marvel at the wonders of our beautiful World!